vdzhorov/ansible-role-resolv.conf/README.md

-This simple role is used to manage resolv.conf on a group of hosts and keep it consistent.
-You will need to edit only defaults/main.yml and place your nameservers there.
-Edit vars/main.yml and set replace_previous in order to disable replacing old nameservers behaviour.
-Example playbook:

----
+# Ansible Role: resolvers

+Simple role that manages resolv.conf automatically on RedHat/CentOS, Debian and Ubuntu-based systems.

+## Requirements

+None

+## Installation

+`ansible-galaxy install vdzhorov.resolvers`

+## Role Variables

+Available variables are listed below, along with default values (see `defaults/main.yml`):

+    resolv_conf_nameservers: []

+The `resolv_conf_nameservers` list is not mandatory, it will be set up from role defaults.
+You can however set it to whatever you'd like in your group_vars/host_vars in order to override it.

+## Dependencies

+None

+## Example Playbook

-- hosts: test-inventory
+    - hosts: all
       roles:
-    - resolv-conf
+        - vdzhorov.resolvers

+## License

+MIT